upnextcontreras/Cortex/README.md

 ├── script.js        # JavaScript file handling interactivity and step navigation.
 └── style.css        # CSS file for styling and responsive design.
 ```
-## How It Works
-Fund Your Account:
-Input an amount and select a payment method to kickstart the process.

-## Convert to Credits:
-Adjust the slider to determine the number of credits to purchase; fees are calculated in real time.

-## Browse Agents:
-View a list of financial service agents with details and credit costs for each session.

-## Receive Personalized Advice:
-Share your investment preferences to receive customized financial insights.

 ## Customization
 The codebase is thoroughly commented to help you understand its structure and functionality.
 Feel free to modify and extend the features to suit your needs.